-UKRI's open access policy applies to in-scope monographs, book chapters and edited collections* published on or after 1 January 2024.
-Find more information below:
+UKRI's open access policy applies to in-scope monographs, book chapters and edited collections* published from 1 January 2024.

-Key points for UKRI-funded monographs, book chapters or edited collections:
+Key points for Monographs, book chapters or edited collections acknowledging UKRI funding

-The final Version of Record or the Author’s Accepted Manuscript must be open access on an online publication platform, publishers’ website, or institutional or subject repository within a maximum of 12 months of publication.
-This is in line with many publisher policies for open access book chapters.
+The final Version of Record or the Author’s Accepted Manuscript must be open access on an online publication platform, publisher's website, or institutional or subject repository within a maximum of 12 months from publication.
+[If using UKRI funds, outputs must be open immediately.]

-The open access version has a Creative Commons license (this does not apply to any materials included within a research article that are provided by third-party copyright holders).
-Unlike research articles, any CC license is permitted.
+The open access version must have a Creative Commons licence (this does not apply to any materials included within a research article that are provided by third-party copyright holders).
+Unlike research articles, any CC licence is permitted.

 The open access version should include, where possible, any images, illustrations, tables and other supporting content.